Seismic vs Salesforce: Key Differences

 Choose ZoomInfo if:

-You want AI that understands deal context, not just CRM field values
+• You want AI agents that reason across third-party B2B data, not just your CRM records

 The strongest revenue teams don't pick one.
 They use Salesforce as the system of record, Seismic to prepare sellers for every conversation, and ZoomInfo to ensure those conversations happen with the right accounts at the right time.
 Each platform does something the others don't.
 The question isn't which one to buy.
 It's which gap to close first.